Michaelpalacce/er_memcached_data_server/README.md

 Plugin for event_request that implements a memcached data server

 # Notes:
-- Memcached DOES NOT support negative numbers when decrementing and OR decrementing
+- Memcached DOES NOT support negative numbers when decrementing and OR incrementing

 # Use:
 ~~~javascript